Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 Joe Woodland invented the barcode in the early 1950s and it was based on Morse code.
 Ever since it flooded nearly every aspect of industry and modern life.
 It’s used as a control and identification method for products.

 There are one-dimensional barcodes and others are two-dimensional.
-The former can be scanned with any laser scanner, and the latter with an imager only.
+The former can be scanned with any laser barcode scanner, and the latter with an imager only.

 Barcode’s main components include: